openstack/keystone/doc/source/setup.rst

 ============================

-Once set up, either directly or within a virtualenv, you should be able to invoke python and import the libraries.
+Once set up, either directly or within a virtualenv, you should be able to invoke Python and import the libraries.
 If you're using a virtualenv, don't forget to activate it::

     $ source .venv/bin/activate